Someoneamzing/util-tests/client/tutorial/Tutorial/tutorial-1-4.md

 4. The `console.log()` lines tell JavaScript to run the code in the function `fahrenToCelsius` with `degrees` set to `32`, `98`, and `12`, and then to display whatever is returned.

 ## Try it yourself!
 Try to write a function that converts from one unit of measurement to another.
 The unit is up to you, just remember to return the result.
-Once you have written you function display the result of calling it at least 4 times with different parameters.
+Once you have written your function display the result of calling it at least 4 times with different parameters.

 ## Up Next
-Our next topic is strings and how to manipulate them.
+Our next topic is arrays and how to manipulate them.
 Click [here](./tutorial-1-5.md) when you feel comfortable.